datarobot-community/custom-models/Custom Model Examples/Readmissions/README.md

 In the `custom.py` scripts, we use all of the available hook functions including the `fit` function.
 This means that these examples can be used as both `custom inference` and `custom training` models.
 To see the difference between the two, check the official DataRobot-Drum package documentation in GitHub [here](https://github.com/datarobot/datarobot-user-models)

 If you try to upload the models in DataRobot using the UI, make sure to choose `Scikit-Learn Drop in` environment.
+Lastly, make sure you upload the items saved inside `custom_model` folder and not the custom folder itself.

 ## Creating environment
 The easiest way to create an environment to both train and test these models with drum, would be to execute the below commands after you install conda.